According to the National Multifamily Housing Council, nearly 1 in 5 households live in a duplex or quadplex building.

 Duplexes provide a similar living experience as you would find in a house.
 Many duplexes may come with a garage for parking and have an outdoor space, such as a patio or backyard.

 Unlike a house, however, duplexes may require residents to share common areas with neighbors.

-A duplex is a “multi-family” home that has two units in one building — regardless of how those homes are arranged.
+A duplex is a multi-family home that has two units in one building — regardless of how those homes are arranged.
 Units can be side-by-side or stacked on top of each other.

-There are other types of housing that have multiple homes within one building, like the triplex and the fourplex.
-But the term “duplex” is reserved exclusively for multi-family housing with two homes.
+There are other types of housing that have multiple homes within one building, like a triplex and fourplex.
+But the term duplex is reserved exclusively for multi-family housing with two homes.

-Living in a duplex is surprisingly popular for a few reasons.
+Living in a duplex is popular for a few reasons.

 One, duplexes offer many of the benefits of a standard residential home like a yard, garage and privacy.
-With that in mind, duplexes are typically more affordable than a single-family home (but this really depends on the area).
+Duplexes are typically more affordable than a single-family home (but this really depends on the area).

-The affordability of duplex rentals also allows you to rent in a higher-value location than you would be able to if you were planning to rent a single-family home.
+The affordability of duplex rentals may allow you to rent in a higher-value location than you would normally be able to if you were planning to rent a single-family home.